ACC - Accounting

 Course designed to prepare for IRS Enrolled Agent exam.
 The focus is on tax theory and its application in different areas and situations.
 Content includes taxation of individuals, sole proprietorships, partnerships, corporations, fiduciaries, estates, trusts and gifts.
 Training and practice in how to analyze and answer test questions.
 Simulated testing environment experience.
 Course open for review of taxation in the areas described above, even if taking exam not planned.

 Course covers selected current topics in Accounting; one identified for each section.
 Possible content includes: Income Tax Update, Payroll Tax Update, and Case Studies in ethics for Accounting.
+Fee Varies.
 Prerequisite may vary by topic.